bashar-515/dotfiles/README.md

 _The Linux installation script is meant specifically for setting up an Ubuntu Docker image.
 Other distributions will not work because the script relies on `apt`._

-## TODO
-1. Configure Git and Docker completions (in zsh & bash).
-Git in Bash is done.
-2. Automate _everything_ so that no manual steps are necessary.